 This information will help you with the application process to become a research student.

 The admission points for research degree applicants are October and February of each academic session.
-Please note that the application deadline for October 2013 entry has now passed.
+Please note that the application deadline for October 2014 entry closes on 30 June 2014.
 The next entry points are:

 - If you wish to be considered for February 2015 entry, you must submit a complete application by 31 October 2014